Chrysler Pacifica (minivan): 2022

 The 2022 Pacifica was tested by the Insurance Institute for Highway Safety (IIHS), and it received a Top Safety Pick+ award:

+2023

+The 2023 Pacifica was tested In the IIHS' updated Moderate Overlap test, which now emphasizes rear occupant safety, and received a Marginal rating.

 Awards

 As of December 2020, the Pacifica has earned 140 honors and industry accolades.
 Among them: